ToMikhail/andersen/angular_EN.md

 >Dependency injection, or DI, is one of the fundamental concepts in Angular.
 DI is wired into the Angular framework and allows classes with Angular decorators, such as Components, Directives, Pipes, and Injectables,
 >to configure dependencies that they need.

+Types of injector hierarchies:
+ - ModuleInjector hierarchy - Configure a ModuleInjector in this hierarchy using an @NgModule() or @Injectable() annotation.
+ - ElementInjector hierarchy - Created implicitly at each DOM element.
+An ElementInjector is empty by default unless you configure it in the providers property on @Directive() or @Component().
+There are two more injectors above root, an additional ModuleInjector and NullInjector().

+### Provider
+A provider is an instruction to the Dependency Injection system on how to obtain a value for a dependency.
+Most of the time, these dependencies are services that you create and provide.

+The provider-definition key can be one of the following:
+ - useClass - this option tells Angular DI to instantiate a provided class when a dependency is injected;
+ - useExisting - allows you to alias a token and reference any existing one.
+ - useFactory - allows you to define a function that constructs a dependency.
+ - useValue - provides a static value that should be used as a dependency.

+If you specify the service class as the provider token, the default behavior is for the injector to instantiate that class using the new operator.

 ##Change detection
 Change detection is the process through which Angular checks to see whether your application state has changed, and if any DOM needs to be updated.
  At a high level, Angular walks your components from top to bottom, looking for changes.
 Angular runs its change detection mechanism periodically so that changes to the data model are reflected in an application’s view.